liuyaanng/.config_old/README.md

 # .config
 ## some config of my manjaro linux

-- This is the my neofetch information
+- This is the neofetch information
 ![neofetch](./config.png)